brodieG/aammrtf/README.md

 ## What's With The Name?

 It's a phone book era SEO that gives the `aammrtf` folder a chance to sort at the top of the file listing.
 But mostly it's a bad joke that stuck.
+It might change in the future.

 ## Related Software